Icecoptere/MAX72xx_Serial_Control/README.md

 Currently done :
   - A Python script sends data to update the matrix to the Serial port
   - The connected Arduino Uno is reading this data and updating the matrix accordingly
+  - The Python script hosts a Flask server and hosts a web page at http://localhost:9009/ on which there are two buttons to change the display of the matrix through WebSocket

 Material required :
   - A compatible Arduino (Uno...)